der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 void|Returns nothing.

 ## <a name="get"></a>get
-Returns an iterator used to traverse Bing Ads accounts selected by this selector.
+Returns an iterator that you use to get the accounts based on the selector's selection criteria.
 ### Returns:
 |Type|Description|
 |-|-